Transport Young Readers With Your Writing

 Dive into more complex writing topics such as different types of storytelling and the five-focus plot structure.
 Consider the nuances of character, language and voice in your work.

-Explore the foundational elements of literary short stories and novels — including character development, narrative voice and point of view.
+Explore the foundational elements of literary short stories and novels — including character development, narrative voice, themes and point of view.
 Discover how to bring your own creative ideas to life.

 Explore the popular fiction genre, and learn how to captivate readers with strong plots, powerful scenes and three-dimensional characters as you develop your own novel.